rdxn/rdxn.github.io/index.md

 ## Welcome to this page

 So, markdown.
 A good thing.
+(Modified this on the iPad; need to pay to commit in WorkingCopy.
+Will get back to that.)
+Now modifying on the Chromebook.
+Trying to make sure it will work out.

 OK, circling back here.
 Adding the Next Steps from the [instructions](https://guides.github.com/features/pages/) that resulted in this page.